Lumieducation/H5P-Nodejs-library/docs/usage/h5p-editor-constructor.md

 if you need to overwrite the logic to create the urls per request you can pass a custom url generator.
-It is possible to inherit from UrlGenerator and overwrite the getBaseUrl function if needed.
+It is possible to inherit from UrlGenerator and overwrite the `baseUrl` function if needed.The url generator can also be used to add CSRF tokens to POST URLs.

 See the third-party [H5PServer](https://github.com/BoBiene/H5PServer) project for an implementation sample using the urlGenerator.